Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/CONTRIBUTING.md

 ## Introduction

 HacktoberFest is back again!.
 Much appreciation for your desire to participate in the I4G OpenSource.
 Frontend project.
-See the [table of conte(#contributing-to-the-project) for different ways to help and details about how this project handles them!📝
+See the [table of content](#contributing-to-the-project) for different ways to help and details about how this project handles them!📝

 ## Intended audience
 - Project contributors